How To Prove You Have Suffered From Permanent Injuries After A Car Accident

 - Scarring and disfigurement; and,

-- In cases where a wrongful death claim may be made, funeral and burial expenses.
+- In cases where a wrongful death claim is proper, funeral and burial expenses.

-If you have been injured in a car accident in the Bronx and your injuries may be permanent, speak to an experienced personal injury lawyer as soon as possible.
+If you suffered permanent injuries in a car accident in the Bronx, speak to an experienced personal injury lawyer as soon as possible.
 Contact The Law Offices of Ivan M. Diamond today or dial (718) 588-2000 to schedule a free consultation and learn if we can help you.